From Supper Clubs to Stardom: The Venues and Legends That Shaped the Sound of Palm Springs

 The author was eden ahbez (who insisted his name not be capitalized), a frequent visitor to Palm Springs and an acquaintance of William Pester, a well-known fixture in town living in the Indian Canyons.
 Pester was called the hermit of Palm Springs, and they shared a common lifestyle philosophy that we might think of as the original hippie.
 Many believe that “Nature Boy” was written about, or certainly inspired by, William Pester.
 In 1947, ahbez composed “Nature Boy,” having set one of his poems to music.
 Cole ended up with the tune through his manager and began including it in his live performances, and later recorded it.

-Opened in September 1961, the Governor Pat Brown, then Governor of California, was on hand to cut the ribbon.
+When the Purple Room opened in 1961, California Governor Pat Brown was on hand to cut the ribbon.
 Palm Springs Mayor Frank Bogart assisted the Governor and several Senators with the ribbon-cutting ceremony.
 There were no movie stars in The Purple Room on opening night, but they came later.
 All of them, Frank Sinatra, Red Skelton, Bing Crosby, President Eisenhower, Richard Nixon (before he was president), and many Senators and Congressmen.
-This became one of Palm Springs swankiest dinner clubs with live music nightly, and helped build the growing Palm Springs music scene.
-It was also the place where Frank Sinatra proposed to Barbara Marx.
+This became one of Palm Springs' swankiest dinner clubs, with live music nightly, and helped build the city's growing music scene.

 Today, the Purple Room Supper Club honors that legacy by blending nostalgic elegance with contemporary flair.
 Guests are transported to a time when tuxedos, martinis, and smooth jazz set the tone for unforgettable nights out.

-The 850 Plaza Theater opened in 1936 with the world premiere of Camille, with Greta Garbo as the leading actress.
-Allan Jones, the great singer of Show Boat, entertained with a song.
-While it was primarily built to show films, it also featured a large stage for performances.
 Frank Sinatra often performed at the Palm Springs Plaza Theater.
 In June 1944, he did a weekly broadcast from the stage of the Plaza Theater.
 That September, he sang at a crowded theater with Joan Blondell and a large band.
-Bing Crosby, his guests, Dinah Shore, Bill Boyd (Hopalong Cassidy), Happy Peters, and all of Bing’s cast delighted a packed house at the Plaza Theatre in 1951.

 Credit: Palm Springs Historical Society